New York fund apologizes for role in Tuskegee syphilis study

 “Both staff and board felt like we had to face up to this in a way that we had not before,” he said.

-Besides delivering a public apology to a gathering of descendants, the fund decided to donate an undisclosed amount to the Voices of our Fathers Legacy Foundation, Koller said.
+Besides delivering a public apology to a gathering of descendants, the fund decided to donate an undisclosed amount to the Voices for Our Fathers Legacy Foundation, Koller said.

 The money will make scholarships available to the descendants, Head said.
 The group also plans a memorial at Tuskegee University, which served as a conduit for the payments and was the location of a hospital where medical workers saw the men.